Correios

-The company created and manages the Brazilian postal code system known as Código de Endereçamento Postal.
-It also provides e-commerce platform (CorreiosNet Shopping), banking (Banco Postal) acting as proxy of Banco do Brasil, Boleto bill payment collection and express mail service Sedex, with its international service network reaching more than 220 countries worldwide.
-It is the largest employer in Brazil with more than 109,000 own employees and outsourced, being the only company to be present in all municipalities in the country, with a wide network of owned and franchised units.
+The ECT created and manages the Brazilian postal code system known as Código de Endereçamento Postal.
+It also provides an e-commerce platform (CorreiosNet Shopping), banking (Banco Postal) acting as proxy of Banco do Brasil, Boleto bill payment collection and express mail service Sedex, with its international service network reaching more than 220 countries worldwide.
+It is the largest employer in Brazil, with more than 109,000 employees, both internal and outsourced, and is the only company to be present in all municipalities in the country, with a wide network of owned and franchised units.
 The company is fully owned by the Federal Government of Brazil and subordinated to the Ministry of Communications (MCom).

 History

-The Post Office had its origin in Brazil on Thursday, 25 January 1663.
-In 1931, the Federal Decree Number 20.859 of 26 December merged the Directorate General of Posts to the General Bureau of Telegraphs and creates the Department of Posts and Telegraph.
+The postal service had its origins in Brazil on Thursday, 25 January 1663.
+In 1931, Federal Decree Number 20,859 of 26 December merged the Directorate General of Posts to the General Bureau of Telegraphs and created the Department of Posts and Telegraph.

-The new name and status, ECT, was created Thursday, 20 March 1969, as a public company under the Ministry of Communications through the transformation of the Federal Authority which was then the Department of Posts and Telegraphs.
+The new name and status, ECT, was created Thursday, 20 March 1969, as a public company under the Ministry of Communications, through the transformation of the Federal Authority which was then the Department of Posts and Telegraphs.

 In the years that followed, several services were being incorporated into the portfolio.
 Besides the traditional services of letters, courier, postage and telegrams among the new services can be highlighted those belonging to the SEDEX family, express delivery service.

 In August 2013, the company has provided 2,000 of its mail delivery staff with smartphones to provide real-time information on their deliveries.
 The move is the first phase of a new Mobility in the Postal Service project in which the company is looking to allow customers to track their deliveries in real time on the Internet.
 The first phase covered the SEDEX 10 express service in various states (a service that delivers documents and goods with a guaranteed delivery time before 10 am the next day after posting).

 In December 2013, the company inaugurated its second hybrid mail production center in Santa Catarina.
 The new facility near Florianópolis will serve the south and the states of Ceará and Bahia.
 It has the ability to scan and produce 2.7 million items each month, a little smaller than the Brasilia plant's 4.5 m capacity, which was opened in August of that year.
 At the moment, the two plants together are producing about 2.5 m mailpieces a month, including communications for the Ministry of Health and notifications for the Federal Highway Police and the Judiciary.
 The company is also planning to open a facility in São Paulo later this year, while next year facilities will be opened in Belém, Salvador and Belo Horizonte as the company's hybrid mail capabilities expand.